What is Prediabetes?

 Losing 5-7% (10-20 lbs.) of body weight and regular exercise can help prevent or delay type 2 diabetes by up to 58% in people with prediabetes.
 Getting at least 30 minutes of exercise 5 days a week, such as brisk walking, is important for overall health.

-The Centers for Disease Control and Prevention (CDC) estimates that 1 in every 3 US adults has prediabetes.
-That's 86 million people.
+The Centers for Disease Control and Prevention (CDC) estimates that one in every three adults has prediabetes.
+That is 88 million people!